CAHS youth education programs enrich the community by focusing on humane education throughout a child’s life.

 Children ages 4 and older are welcome to participate in this program.
 CAHS provides a variety of animal-themed books and seat cushions.
 However, children are welcome to bring their own books from home.
 A parent/guardian must accompany each reader and remain with the child at all times.
 Please note that space is limited.
 This program runs September-May.

-To register for our Tales to Tails program, please contact our Community Relations Manager, Lexy, at [email protected] for details.
+To register for our Tales to Tails program, please contact our Community Relations Manager, Lexy Brown, at [email protected] for details.

 Upcoming Tales to Tails Dates: